Internal Medicine Residency

 - 1-2 additional letters from individuals who can assess your skills and abilities (typically faculty members with whom you have worked in clinical or research settings)

-Applicants can apply for the Categorical, Global Medicine and/or Primary Care programs simultaneously.
+Applicants can apply for the Categorical and Primary Care programs simultaneously.
 Your application will be reviewed by screeners in each program you have selected.
-If invited to interview, you will learn more about each program and interview with the respective teams on the same interview day (or 2 days for Primary Care applicants).
-Each program has a separate match list.
+If invited to interview, you will learn more about each program and interview with the respective teams over the course of two subsequent days.
+You will be considered for each program independently, as each program has a separate match list.

-Restrictions: If you select the Physician Scientist Program, Neurology Prelim Program, or general Prelim program, you will only be considered for that program – even if you selected Categorical, Global Medicine and/or Primary Care as well.
+Restrictions: If you select the Physician Scientist Program, Neurology Prelim Program, or general Prelim program, you will only be considered for that program – even if you selected Categorical and/or Primary Care as well.

-- Physician Scientist Program: If you select the PSP option on ERAS, your application will only be considered for the Stanbury PSP track and will not be eligible for interviews with the traditional Categorical, Primary Care, or Global Medicine programs.
+- Physician Scientist Program (PSP): The PSP track is intended for applicants planning a career in basic science research.
+If you select the PSP option on ERAS, your application will only be considered for the Stanbury PSP track and will not be eligible for interviews with other programs.
 However, if, after interviewing, you decide that Stanbury PSP is not the right fit, you can request to move your application from Stanbury PSP consideration to the traditional Categorical program consideration.
-While the Stanbury PSP track is listed separately in ERAS (you must select that track to be considered for an interview), you will apply through the match using the Categorical program (NRMP #1261140C0).
+Interested applicants should apply directly to the Stanbury PSTP Internal Medicine Residency Program (NRMP # 1261140C2) via ERAS.

-- The Neuro-Preliminary Track option is only for applicants who are planning to apply for the Harvard BWH-MGH Neurology Residency Program and would like to do their preliminary medicine year at Mass General.
-If you select this option in ERAS, you will only be considered for the Neuro Prelim program and your application will not be reviewed by other programs.
-(Please note: you must also apply to the Neurology program separately to be considered for this preliminary program.)
+- The Neuro-Preliminary Track option is only for applicants who are applying to the Harvard BWH-MGH Neurology Residency Program and would like to do their preliminary medicine year at Mass General.
+If you select this option in ERAS, you will only be considered for the Neuro Prelim & Prelim program and your application will not be reviewed by our other IM programs.
+(Please note: all interviews for this program are managed by the Neurology program, so you must also apply to the main Neurology program separately to be considered for this preliminary program.)

 Interviews and Match